open-component-model/delivery-service/README.md

 instructions.
 Note that most features of delivery-service are optional (features are disabled by default unless explicitly enabled through additional configuration).

+To benefit from a number of tools useful for development (e.g. hot-reloading or enhanced request information upon errors), you can install [aiohttp-devtools](https://pypi.org/project/aiohttp-devtools/) and follow the [Getting Started](#getting-started) guide below.

 ## Getting Started using Kind
 If you wish to deploy the OCM-Gear (Delivery-Service, Delivery-Dashboard, Delivery-DB, Extensions) in a local kubernetes cluster using kind, please refer to [this guide](https://github.com/open-component-model/delivery-service/blob/master/local-setup/local-setup.md).

+<a id="getting-started"></a>
 ## Getting Started
 1. Install development dependencies
 ```